deguilardi/uqac-8INF957-performance-optimization/README.md

 ## The strategies

-* Default strategy (S<sub>default</sub>): The system is running in circles.
+* Default strategy (S<sub>default</sub>): The system is running in loops.
 See the scenario.
 * Strategy by unbalancing (D<sub>imbalance</sub>): When a Tx is fuller than the other T, then we re-establish the equilibrium then we return to S<sub>default</sub>.
 * Overload strategy (S<sub>overload</sub>): When a Tx is dangerously full, it is emptied until OK then it returns to S<sub>default</sub>.
 * Any other strategy that you think is appropriate.
-* You must find a mechanism for managing strategies as objectively as possible! (a state machine?).
+* You must find mechanisms for managing the strategies as objectively as possible! (a state machine?).

 ## Constraints